MicrosoftDocs/architecture-center/docs/resiliency/index.md

 One of the main ways to make an application resilient is through redundancy.
 But you need to plan for this redundancy when you design the application.
 Also, the level of redundancy that you need depends on your business requirements &mdash; not every application needs redundancy across regions to guard against a regional outage.
 In general, there is a tradeoff between greater redundancy and reliability versus higher cost and complexity.

-Azure has a number of features to make an application redundant at every level of failure, from an individal VM to an entire region.
+Azure has a number of features to make an application redundant at every level of failure, from an individual VM to an entire region.

 ![](./images/redundancy.svg)